rehana7/hello-go-case/README.md

 > Instructions are provided for PowerShell as Admin.

-❗  To get some runes to show, change settings in PS As Admin / Font / Simsun-ExtB.
+❗  To get some runes to show, change settings in PS As Admin / Font / Simsun-ExtB or NSimSun.

 ## Prerequisties